DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

     In the case of a heavily used class like Pixel, this equates to 865 objects.
     It's still much faster then using cmake generated Makefiles.

-## CMake Behavior When Adding/Removing/Modifying an Object

-The cmake configure command needs to be executed when adding/removing a new object so that the system sees and compiles it.

 ## Building Documentation